Are you wondering what the guidelines are when it comes to DBS checks for schools?

 DBS checks for schools may still apply to those who are volunteering or doing work experience in a school.
 Your eligibility for a higher level of DBS will depend on the nature of your role and your age.

 An individual must be 16 years old to be able to obtain a DBS check.
 This means that an individual under 16 cannot obtain a DBS check, even if they are gaining work experience in a school.

 If someone is volunteering in a school their eligibility for a higher level of check will depend on the nature of their role.
-If they are engaging in regulated activity they will be eligible for an enhanced DBS with barred list.
+If they are engaging in regulated activity they will be eligible for an enhanced DBS with a check against the children’s barred list.